sotostzam/job-stats/README.md

 the neightborhood of the word includes words that appear within the specified range or window.
 After this we will have to find also the negative sampling for skip-gram generation.
 These are the pairs of the current word and an amount of words that do not appear within our specified window.

+#### Word Embeddings + LSTM

+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network (RNN) that are capable of learning long-term dependencies in sequential data.
+In particular, LSTM networks can be used to model the sequential nature of job posts and capture long-term dependencies between words.

+Word embeddings can then be used to represent each word as a vector in a high-dimensional space, which can help capture semantic relationships between words2.
+By combining these two techniques, it is possible to improve the accuracy of skill extraction from job posts by identifying relevant keywords and phrases that are indicative of specific skills.
+This deep learning model proved to be the best performing one compared to the previous models.